At Sea Mills Primary School, we have a dedicated team who can support you as a family.

 Family Support Worker, ELSA and Thrive practitioner: Nicky Phillips

-Pastoral Support Assistants Thrive practitioners: Leanne Southey and Lia Palmer
+Pastoral Support Assistants Thrive practitioners: Leanne McCallum and Lia Palmer

 We have a team of a family support worker and 2 pastoral support assistants.
 Together they run groups for adults and children both in term time and the holidays.